Got extra time in Queenstown? Explore beyond New Zealand’s adventure capital on one of the best day trips from Queenstown.

-Invercargill charms travellers with its blissful Victorian, Edwardian and Art Deco heritage buildings.
-Many of the city’s main historic points of interest unfold along Invercargill Heritage Trail.
+Invercargill charms travellers with its blissful Victorian, Edwardian, and Art Deco heritage buildings.
+Many of the city’s main historic points of interest unfold along the Invercargill Heritage Trail.
 The self-guided tour will take about half a day on its own.

 In the city centre, you’ll also enjoy a selection of tasty restaurants, brewpubs, bars, and cafés.
 A barrage of vintage truck and motorcycle museums also await to keep “gearheads” engaged.

 There are also plenty of things to see & do in Invercargill outside the centre.
 Hit the coast to the west of the city to bliss out in the sun at Oreti Beach.
 To the south, you can search for native bird species on the boardwalk through the Waituna Wetlands.